tkubica12/infra-as-code-on-azure/README.md

 # Deploy infrastructure and configure Linux VMs with Ansible roles (ansible)

-In this demo we will use Ansible as single tool to create infrastructure in Azure as well as configure Linux VMs.
+In this demo we will use Ansible as single tool to create infrastructure in Azure as well as configure Linux VMs for Apache or NGINX.

 # Leverage Low-priority VMs to lower your cost of batch operations (batch-transcoding)

-TBD
+Azure Batch is orchestration platform to create VM resources, install basic environments and application and schedule batch long-running tasks such as video transcoding, rendering or ML training jobs.
+It can automatically scale cluster (number of VMs) based on task queue lenght.
+Azure Batch support Low Priority VMs (machines with no guarantees leveraging spare resource) with significant discounts.
+In our demo we will use Azure Batch to transcode video files in Blob storage.
+For purpose of demo standard VMs are used, but you can easily change it to Low Priority SKUs.

 # Prepare Managed Application and publish it to your internal app catalog in Azure (managedapp)